Pavithra-Veeramani/Word-Bingo/README.md

 * The user interface is easy to navigate (inlcudes instructions and feedback button.)

-* The letters in the game are highlighted with three different colors to solve the puzzle.
+* The letters in the game are highlighted with three different colors to show the outcome.

-* Responsive design for all screen/device sizes like mobile, tablet and desktop.
+* Responsive design for all screen/device sizes like Mobile, Tablet, Laptop and Desktop.

-* A feedback section is provided to get comments from the user.
+* A feedback page is provided to get comments from the user.

 ### User Stories

 * As a player, I want the game's website to be understandable and easy to navigate.

 * As a player, I want the game to be interestig and engaging.

 * As a player, I want hint to guess the correct word.

+* As a player, I want to see the result of the game.

 * As a player, I want to be able to play the game on different devices.